FRCBS/donor-recruitment-prediction/README.md

 # donor-recruitment-prediction
-Code for predicting future donation amounts with from historical donation data
+Code for predicting future donation amounts with from historical donation data.